 Considering herself an "athletic" painter Fields states, "I like to paint as if I have a burning cake in the oven."
 The paintings have an intensity in their mark making and compositions, arresting and compelling the viewer to look.

-This system is considered Fields's tangible embodiment of experiences and imagination through the medium of paint; seeking to investigate the unresolved, vicious cycle of understanding how black women should comport oneself.
+This system is considered Fields's tangible embodiment of experiences and imagination through the medium of paint; seeking to investigate the unresolved, vicious cycle of how black women should comport oneself.